shanujaiswal/Practice_Project/JS notes.md

 --> You can use default values to ensure that a parameter has a fallback value.

 # Callback function
+--> Format :- (callback(element, index, array), thisArg);
 --> Is a function that is passed as an argument to another function and is executed after the completion of that function's execution.
-This allows you to customize the behavior of the function you are passing it to, based on certain conditions, or to be executed once some task is finished.
+--> It allows you to customize the behavior of the function you are passing it to, based on certain conditions, or to be executed once some task is finished.
+--> A function that tests each element in the array.
+It takes the following arguments:
+--> Element: The current element being processed in the array.
+--> Index (optional): The index of the current element.
+--> Array (optional): The array that find() is called on.
+--> ThisArg (optional): A value to use as this when executing the callback.

 # Methods used in array
 # ForEach